adobe/azure_file/README.md

 ## azure_file

-This resource is a wrapper around the core [`remote_file`](https://docs.chef.io/resource_remote_file.html) resource that will generate an expiring link for you to retrieve your file from protected blob storage.
+This resource is a wrapper around the core [`remote_file`](https://docs.chef.io/resource_remote_file.html) resource that will generate an expiring link (SAS token) if you pass `access_key` or MSI access token if you pass `msi_client_id` to retrieve your file from protected blob storage.

 Actions: